Lawsuit filed in case of teen who died after eating spicy chip as part of online challenge

 A lawsuit has been filed in the case of a Massachusetts teen who died after participating in a spicy tortilla chip challenge on social media

-BOSTON -- A lawsuit was filed Thursday in the case of a Massachusetts teen who died after he participated in a spicy tortilla chip challenge on social media.
+BOSTON -- A lawsuit was filed Thursday against Hershey, Walgreens and several others in the case of a Massachusetts teen who died after he participated in a spicy tortilla chip challenge that was widely promoted on social media.

 Harris Wolobah, a 10th grader from the city of Worcester, died Sept.
 1, 2023, after eating the Paqui chip as part of the manufacturer’s “One Chip Challenge.”
 An autopsy found Wolobah died after eating a large quantity of chile pepper extract and also had a congenital heart defect.

+“The defendants charged about $10 for each chip, $10 for the chip that killed Harris, $10 for his life,” Sheff said.
+“Isn’t it clear that these defendants knew full well that this chip was unreasonably dangerous?
+And isn’t this an obvious marketing campaign designed to attract kids to that very danger?”

+Lois and Amos Wolobah, the parents of Harris, attended the news conference but did not speak.
+But at several points, Amos Wolobah appeared to become emotional and Lois seemed to blow a kiss to a photo that was shown of Harris.

-The autopsy also said Harris had cardiomegaly, meaning an enlarged heart, and a congenital defect described as “myocardial bridging of the left anterior descending coronary artery.”
+The autopsy said Harris Wolobah had cardiomegaly, meaning an enlarged heart, and a congenital defect described as “myocardial bridging of the left anterior descending coronary artery.”
+But Sheff was adamant that had nothing to do with his death.

 Despite the warning, children had no problem buying the chips, and there had been reports from around the country of teens who got sick after taking part in the chip-eating challenge.
 Among them were three California high school students who were taken to a hospital and seven students in Minnesota who were treated by paramedics after taking part in the challenge in 2022.

 The challenge called for participants to eat the Paqui chip and then see how long they could go without consuming other food and water.
 Sales of the chip seemed largely driven by people posting videos on social media of them or their friends taking the challenge.
 They showed people, including children, unwrapping the packaging, eating the chips and then reacting to the heat.
-Some videos showed people gagging, coughing and begging for water.
+Some videos showed people gagging, coughing and begging for water and the lawsuit cites scores of examples of people becoming sick after eating the chip.